Pierre Lagrée: Murders

 Near the end of 1914, Lagrée was stationed in Tot-de-Bas, a small village near the seaside commune of Fermanville, where he became the bunkmate of 21-year-old private Édouard Bitel.
 A clockmaker by profession, Bitel always carried a small bag full of francs around his neck, which attracted Lagrée's attention.
 As he knew his friend's habits, on 1 December 1915, Lagrée invited Bitel for a drink at a local bar.
 After having several drinks, he lured Bitel out into an open field, where he hit him with a bottle on the head, causing him to fall down.
 While Bitel attempted to get up, Lagrée grabbed a club and struck him on the head, killing him instantly.
 He then stole the bag and went back to the garrison.
 Bitel's body was soon found by locals, and an autopsy determined that the soldier had been killed by a blunt instrument, likely by a fellow conscript.
 Authorities determined that before he had used the club, the killer had also hit him with a bottle, which likely made cuts on the perpetrator's hand.
 As a result, all soldiers from the nearby garrison were examined and questioned, but by then, Lagrée was on leave and unable to be examined.
 He later used Bitel's money to pay for alcohol and cigarettes.

 In order to avoid possible capture, Lagrée returned to Quessoy, ostensibly to notify Bitel's family of his unfortunate death.
-Pretending to be his friend, he offered them a picture of their son and to be a pallbearer at the funeral; at said funeral, Lagrée behaved oddly, doing elaborate gestures and proclaiming loudly that he would "deal with" Édouard's killers if he ever saw them again.
+Pretending to be his friend, he offered them a picture of their son and to be a pallbearer at the funeral; at the said funeral, Lagrée behaved oddly, doing elaborate gestures and proclaiming loudly that he would "deal with" Édouard's killers if he ever saw them again.
 On 3 January 1916, he went to the house of an acquaintance he planned to rob - a Mrs. Monvieux, who was preparing dinner for her two children, 8-year-old Marie and 4-year-old Joseph.
 Angered by his conduct at the funeral, Monvieux slapped him.
 Fearing that she would denounce him to the authorities, Lagrée viciously brutalized her to the point that she died from her injuries.
 After noticing that both children had seen the grizzly scenario, he took out his knife and ran after them.
 He first caught up with Marie and slit her throat, before chasing down Joseph and doing the same to him.
 After washing his clothes, Lagrée then rifled through the house, stealing 50 francs and leaving the premises.